Old Farmstead, Hardwick: Multiple planning approvals for barn conversions 505m² new home, conversion of commercial space and full site remodelling.

-Our client wanted to go further.
-So, using our earlier Class Q approval as a fallback position, we set about designing an entirely new property that would replace the farm building completely.
-Supported by a robust planning case, the new application was submitted to the Local Planning Authority who found the replacement building inspiring and well designed, recommending approval to the planning committee who strongly supported the proposal too.
+Having secured planning consent to convert an existing building at the site using the 'Class Q' Prior Approval route (more on that below) our client wanted to go further.
+Applying case law, our Planning Consultants used the established Class Q approval as the fallback position and set about designing an entirely new property that would replace the farm building completely.
+Supported by a robust planning case, the full planning application was submitted to the Local Planning Authority, who found the replacement building inspiring and well designed, recommending approval to the planning committee who strongly supported the proposal too.

 Class Q Fallback - is this always an option?
 A fallback position provides an opportunity to improve an existing class Q planning consent.
 In this case, rather than convert the existing shed, the revised plans will see the construction of an attractive and highly energy efficient 505sqm (5,435 sqft) new home within the site.